teemtee/fmf/README.rst

-The ``fmf`` Python module and command line tool implement a flexible format for defining metadata in plain text files which can be stored close to the source code and structured in a hiearchical way with support for inheritance.
+The ``fmf`` Python module and command line tool implement a flexible format for defining metadata in plain text files which can be stored close to the source code and structured in a hierarchical way with support for inheritance.

 Although the proposal initially originated from user stories centered around test execution, the format is general and thus